abirelmaazouz/Bitcoin-User-Interface-using-LSTM/README.md

 - Tkinter
 - from tkinter : messagebox
 - customtkinter

-\nLibraries to diplay plots and pie charts:
+Libraries to diplay plots and pie charts:

 - matplotlib
 - From matplotlip : FigureCanvasTkAgg, Figure, animation, style

-\n Library for the data :
+Library for the data :

 - yfiance

-\n Other useful libraries :
+Other useful libraries :

 - PIL
 - datetime